 I’m going to show how to make a school of fish wall decor project using wooden fish cutouts.
 Best part this gorgeous coastal wall mural can be made for under $20!

-If you love coastal decor projects with fish you may love this whale bench and how to paint graphics on furniture with a free fish graphic project too.
+If you love coastal decor projects you will love my whale bench and how to paint graphics on furniture with a free fish graphic , this DIY Seashell Decor, and my coastal rope serving tray project too.

 This big blank wall was the perfect place for a school of fish art to travel across and over the door.
 Plus, the the fish would be able to swim around the concrete sand dollars.
 I thought it would be a good feature.